hyperledger-solang/solang/docs/language.rst

 The ``address`` type holds the address of an account.
 The length of an ``address`` type depends on the target being compiled for.
 On ewasm, an address is 20 bytes.
 Substrate has an address length of 32 bytes.
-It can be initialized with a particular hexidecimal number, called an address literal.
+It can be initialized with a particular hexadecimal number, called an address literal.
 Here is an example on ewasm:

 .. code-block:: javascript

   address foo = 0xE9430d8C01C4E4Bb33E44fd7748942085D82fC91;

-The hexidecimal string has to have 40 characters, and not contain any underscores.
+The hexadecimal string has to have 40 characters, and not contain any underscores.
 The capitalization, i.e. whether ``a`` to ``f`` values are capitalized, is important.
 It is defined in
 `EIP-55 <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md>`_.
 For example,